sanskrit/learnsanskrit.org/content/guide/sounds/other-sounds.md

 In general, people don't like writing these nasal sounds out, so they use the {s anusvAra} as a shorthand.

+{note
+If you would like to read more about the {s anusvAra}, we recommend {a[href=http://www.sanskritweb.net/sansdocs/anusvara.pdf] this short monograph}
+by Shriramana Sharma.
+}

 {h {s visarga}}